Edward Warner (1511–1565)

 Sir Edward Warner (1511 – 7 November 1565) was an English politician, and Lieutenant of the Tower of London.
 He was an MP for Grantham in 1545, 1547, March 1553 and October 1553, for Great Grimsby in 1559, and Norfolk in 1563.
-Edward Warner was knighted on 18 May 1544, becoming Sir Edward Warner.

 Family

-He was the younger son of Henry Warner (d.1519) of Besthorpe by Mary, daughter of John Blennerhassett of Frenze.
+Warner was the younger son of Henry Warner (d.
+1519) of Besthorpe and Mary, daughter of John Blennerhassett of Frenze.
 He was the brother of Robert Warner.
-He married first Elizabeth (d.1560), daughter of Thomas Brooke, 8th Lord Cobham, widow of Sir Thomas Wyatt I (d.
-1542) of Allington Castle, Kent, and had by her 3 sons.
+He married first Elizabeth (d.
+1560), daughter of Thomas Brooke, 8th Lord Cobham, widow of Sir Thomas Wyatt I (d.
+1542) of Allington Castle, Kent.
+They had three sons.
 She died in August 1560 and was buried in the Tower.
 His second wife, Audrey (d.
-16 July 1581), daughter and heiress of William Hare of Beeston, Norfolk, who was the widow of Thomas Hobart of Plumstead.
-Audrey's mother was Alice Wayte (d.
-1 July 1566) the daughter of William Wayte of Tittleshall.
-As the widow of William Hare of Beeston, Alice married secondly, as his second wife, Robert Rugge, Mayor of Norwich (d.
-18 February 1558/9).
+16 July 1581), daughter and heiress of William Hare of Beeston, Norfolk, was the widow of Thomas Hobart of Plumstead.

 Life

-In 1549, he took part in the defence of Norwich against Robert Kett, acting as Marshal of the field under William Parr, Marquis of Northampton.
+In 1549, Warner took part in the defence of Norwich against Robert Kett, acting as Marshal of the field under William Parr, Marquis of Northampton.
 In March 1550/51, he received a license from the king for himself and his wife to eat flesh and white meats during Lent and other fasting days for the rest of his life.
-In October 1552, he was appointed Lieutenant of the Tower in succession to Sir Arthur Darcy.
+In October 1552, he was appointed Lieutenant of the Tower in succession to Arthur Darcy.

-He was removed, however, on 28 July 1553, shortly after Queen Mary I's accession, and Sir John Brydges appointed in his place.
+Warner was removed, however, on 28 July 1553, shortly after Queen Mary I's accession, and John Brydges appointed in his place.
 His dismissal was probably due to his sympathy with the claims of Lady Jane Grey.
-His disgrace increased his discontent, and he listened to the outspoken complaints of his friend Sir Nicholas Throckmorton, who bitterly censured the ecclesiastical changes which Mary had introduced.
-Warner's disposition was known, and on the outbreak of Sir Thomas Wyatt's rebellion, in which his father-in-law, Lord Cobham, was supposed to be implicated, he was promptly arrested on suspicion on 25 January 1553/4 with the Marquis of Northampton, at his own house by Carter Lane, and the next day was committed to the Tower.
-His punishment was not severe; his wife was permitted to enjoy his revenues during his imprisonment, and on 18 January 1554/5 he was released on finding surety in 300l.
+His disgrace increased his discontent, and he listened to the outspoken complaints of his friend Nicholas Throckmorton, who bitterly censured the ecclesiastical changes which Mary had introduced.
+Warner's disposition was known, and on the outbreak of Thomas Wyatt's rebellion, in which his father-in-law, Lord Cobham, was supposed to be implicated, he was promptly arrested on suspicion on 25 January 1553/4 with the Marquis of Northampton, at his own house by Carter Lane, and the next day was committed to the Tower.
+His punishment was not severe; his wife was permitted to enjoy his revenues during his imprisonment, and on 18 January 1554/5 he was released.